 Harry Steimer, HI

-I am a ten year veteran public school teacher with experience teaching multiple grade levels and subject areas.
-I was the lead teacher in an S.D.C. class and alternative education staff member and worked with a variety of needs, disabilities, and age levels ranging from kindergarten to 12th grade during that time.
+Harry Steimer is a ten year veteran public school teacher with experience teaching multiple grade levels and subject areas.
+He was the lead teacher in an S.D.C. class and alternative education staff member and worked with a variety of needs, disabilities, and age levels ranging from kindergarten to 12th grade during that time.

 Jerry Stark, B.A., HI Professional

-Hi, my name is Jerry Stark, I have a BA degree in Psychology.
-I graduated from Idaho State University.
-I am certified as an IBI Professional/Habilitative Support Specialist in the state of Idaho.
-I specializes in behavioral therapy work, primarily with teens and children who have been diagnosed with autism spectrum disorders.
-My background includes human resource management (military), retail management and human services.
-I am a Nampa native, proud Father of four great kids and active in church and the community.
-My hobbies include: computers and tech stuff, skiing, fishing, nature photography, sketching/painting and creative writing.
+Jerry Stark has a BA degree in Psychology.
+He graduated from Idaho State University.
+Jerry is certified as an IBI Professional/Habilitative Support Specialist in the state of Idaho.
+He specializes in behavioral therapy work, primarily with teens and children who have been diagnosed with autism spectrum disorders.
+His background includes human resource management (military), retail management and human services.
+Jerry is a Nampa native, proud father of four great kids and active in church and the community.
+His hobbies include: computers and tech stuff, skiing, fishing, nature photography, sketching/painting and creative writing.